 Let's start with the rules.
 Sometimes riding on the sidewalk is legal and sometimes it's not.
 And you won't find the answer in a state statute or DMV driver's manual.
 You have to look at the municipal code for the city where you're riding.
 Many cities outlaw riding on sidewalks in center city areas.
 A few outlaw it altogether.
 You just have to know where you are and check it out.
-See www.municode.com and if you can't find it there, google the city.
+See www.municode.com and if you can't find it there, check the city's website.